theswackgcf/dynamitehead_tntson_groovy_demo_assets/README.md

 ## Welcome to the DYNAMITEHEAD TNTSON (The Groovy Demo)'s assets repository!

-Here you'll find source .fla files for all in-game graphics.
+Here you'll find .fla files for all in-game graphics.

 In order to open said assets, you'll need a spare copy of **Macromedia Flash 8**.
 You can also use any version of **Adobe Flash** and **Adobe Animate**.